acweathersby/sherpa/src/web/doc/content/docs/grammar/grammar.md

 We're using JavaScript expressions to define action used in the reduce function `f:r { ... }`.
 Hydrocarbon supports other syntaxes, but its native form is JavaScript, so we'll stick with that.
-The contents of a reduce function is an expression that takes the parsed symbols of a production body, modifies them in some way, and returns a new object or primitive.
+The contents of a reduce function is an expression that takes the parsed symbols of a non-terminal body, modifies them in some way, and returns a new object or primitive.
 Inside a reduce function symbols are referenced by the syntax `\$ g:num`, where `g:num` is the one-based index position of the symbol.

-An alternative to using the `\$ g:num` syntax to reference a symbol in a production body is to use *annotated* symbols and define a reference name for a symbol:
+An alternative to using the `\$ g:num` syntax to reference a symbol in a non-terminal body is to use *annotated* symbols and define a reference name for a symbol:

 ```hydrocarbon